HPCE/hpce-2016-cw6/readme.md

 Managing expectations
 =====================

-This is not an artifically constructed task where I know exactly how to "solve" it.
+This is not an artificially constructed task where I know exactly how to "solve" it.
 It is a simplified port of an existing simulator I wrote, with some features taken out.
 It is also quite a complicated piece of code, so there is a possibility that we'll encounter bugs which I'll need to patch.
-It may also be slightly under-specified, as it wasn't constructed solely with assesment in mind - if refinements are needed, let me know.
+It may also be slightly under-specified, as it wasn't constructed solely with assessment in mind - if refinements are needed, let me know.

 I obviously have a lot of ideas about good ways of doing it, and already have a very fast multi-core